kube-bind/kube-bind/README.md

 and that you have at least one k8s cluster.
 Take a look at the backend option in the cmd/main.go file***

 Once you have the dex server in place and the kubernetes cluster as well, follow the steps below:
-* Make sure to send the flags to the backend binary before running the backend:
+* start the backend binary with the right flags:
 ```shell
 $ make build
 $ bin/example-backend --kubeconfig=${BACKEND_KUBECONFIG} \